 reference at least one of these works.

 Being Trope Overdosed indicates how popular a work is among The Contributors

 .
-The longer a work has been around has an effect.
-It's not hard to use a lot of tropes
+How long a work has been around has an effect; it's not hard to use a lot of tropes

 when you're a Long Runner